Press release

 November 15, 2022

-Owkin collaborates with Stanford Medicine on lung cancer and mesothelioma treatment research using AI
+Owkin partners with Stanford Medicine on lung cancer and mesothelioma treatment research using AI

 Using Stanford Medicine’s multimodal patient data, including molecular data, the research aims to discover new biomarkers to improve the development of new treatments.
 It also aims to further the understanding of treatment-resistance mechanisms and identify potential treatment targets.
 Owkin, who is sponsoring the research, is contributing its expertise in AI to the study.